space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 ## Subdermal Implants
 *Contributed by keronshb*

 Subdermal implants are now available for implantation.
-They come in a variety of flavors such as trackers, bombs, storage units, and even one to play music for your funeral:
+They come in a variety of flavors such as trackers, bombs, and storage units.

-TODO: Dear god please make a video of the sad trombone implant

 {{< newsection >}}
 ## Job Descriptions